 What is also (sadly enough) very unique about this place, is that the rhinos still have their beautiful horn.
 Check out those gigantic horns on the pictures; they are astounding!

-We will have exclusive use of this beautiful luxury camp on the reserve for just our group, so we can basically do what we want :-)
+We will have exclusive use of a beautiful luxury camp on the reserve for just our group, so we can basically do what we want :-)

 On the last day, a private charter will bring us back to Nairobi.

 - 12 days in Kenya, including all transportation during the photo tour

 - All accommodation

 - 3 charter flights with 40kg of luggage allowance

 - Game drives with just 3 guests per vehicle

 - Photograpic tips & trics

 - International flights